obophenotype/human-phenotype-ontology/README-editors.txt

 Always start by doing:

 Email google group at phenotype-ontology-editors@googlegroups.com to lock the files
-Example  “[LOCKING] hp-edit..owl for editing”
+Example [LOCKING] hp-edit..owl for editing

 svn update